-Renewable Technologies
+Renewable technologies

 Some of our homes already have sustainable carbon reducing technologies such as Solar PV panels or Air Source Heat Pumps.
-Some of our flats have roof mounted solar PV panels which provide electricity to the communal area of the block.
+Some of our flats have roof mounted Solar PV panels, which provide electricity to the communal area of the block.

 We are looking at ways that we can increase the numbers of properties with Solar PV panels.
-We will share any new information or iniatives about this with you.
+We will share any new information or initiatives about this with you.

-We have produced User Guides for tenants in houses with Air Source Heat Pumps and Solar PV.
-These guides tell you how Solar PV panels and Air Source Heat Pumps work, what to expect if your home is fitted with one, how to get the best value from them and what the benefits are for you.
+We have produced user guides for tenants in houses with Air Source Heat Pumps and Solar PV. to tell you how they work, what to expect if your home is fitted with one, how to get the best value from them and what the benefits are for you.